ThomasWeiser/todomvc-elmfire/README.md

 The app complies with [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/), extended with the server communication to store the content to a Firebase.

-A sketch of the dataflow:
+A sketch of the data flow:

 - Inputs are coming from
     - Firebase query results